palewire/first-github-scraper/docs/repo.md

 When you invoke Pipenv's `install` command, it checks for an existing virtual environment connected to your project’s directory.
 Finding none, it creates one, then installs your packages into it.

+The packages we’ve requested are downloaded and installed from the [Python Package Index](https://pypi.org/), an open directory of free tools.
+Each of our programs has a page there.
+For instance, JupyterLab is indexed at [pypi.org/project/jupyterlab](https://pypi.org/project/jupyterlab/).

-As a result, two files are added to your project directory: `Pipfile` and `Pipfile.lock`.
-Open these files in a text editor and you'll see how they describe your project’s Python requirements.
+When the installation finishes, two files will added to your project directory: `Pipfile` and `Pipfile.lock`.
+Open them files in a text editor and you'll see how they describe your project’s Python requirements.

 In the `Pipfile`, you'll see the name and exact version of any package we directed Pipenv to install.
 We didn't specify an exact version, so you'll see: